 Buy now: Amazon | $49.99

-With its third-generation Echo Dot, Amazon has improved most of what we didn't like about previous editions.
+With its fourth-generation Echo Dot, Amazon has improved most of what we didn't like about previous editions.
 First, it looks much better.
-Amazon's new fabric design may make the new Dot look like a very bloated Google Nest Mini, but it's far less outdated looking than the previous editions.

 Read our full Amazon Echo Dot review.